2021 Highest Paid Soil Sciences Graduates

 Best Schools for Highly Paid Soil Sciences Graduates

 University of Wisconsin - Stevens Point earned the #1 spot in our 2021 rankings.
-UW - Stevens Point is a medium-sized public school located in the distant town of Stevens Point.
+UW - Stevens Point is a moderately-sized public school located in the distant town of Stevens Point.
 Upon graduating with a bachelor's degree, soil sciences majors make an average salary of $46,000.

 While working on their bachelor's, soil sciences majors at UW - Stevens Point accumulate an average of around $21,613 in student debt.
 The average monthly payment of a loan this size is about $250, assuming that the borrower is on a 10-year repayment plan.Request Information